This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Ultrasound: This test uses sound waves to show pictures of your abdomen.
-An ultrasound is done to check for damage to your liver or other tissues or organs.
+- An ultrasound may be used to check for damage to your liver or other tissues or organs.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your liver.
-You may be given dye to help the pictures show up better.
-Tell healthcare providers if you are allergic to iodine or shellfish.
-You may also be allergic to the dye.
+- CT or MRI pictures may be taken of your liver.
+You may be given IV contrast liquid to help your liver show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything made of metal.
 Metal can cause serious injury.
-Tell healthcare providers if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

-- Esophagoscopy: This test looks at the inside of your throat and esophagus.
+- Esophagoscopy is a test used to look at the inside of your throat and esophagus.
 A scope with a magnifying glass and a light on the end is gently put into your mouth and throat.
 Your healthcare provider will look for swollen blood vessels in your esophagus and stomach.
-The vessels can burst and bleed if not treated.
+The vessels may need to be treated to prevent them from bursting and bleeding.

-- Shunt: A channel is created inside your liver to increase blood flow.
-The shunt decreases swelling in your abdomen and blood pressure in the porta vein.
-The shunt also decreases the risk of bleeding in your esophagus and stomach.
+- A channel may be created inside your liver to increase blood flow.
+This will help decrease swelling in your abdomen and blood pressure in the portal vein.
+Your risk for bleeding in your esophagus and stomach is also decreased.

-- Liver transplant: You may need a liver transplant if your liver fails.
+- A liver transplant may be needed if your liver fails.

-Surgery may lead to bleeding problems or an infection in your abdomen.
-A liver transplant may result in organ rejection and cause further problems.
-Without treatment, the scar tissue will continue to replace healthy tissue.
+Without treatment, scar tissue will continue to replace healthy tissue.
 This can cause severe liver damage, and your liver can fail.
-You could go into a coma, or bleed more than expected.
+You may develop swollen blood vessels in your esophagus and stomach.
+The vessels may burst and bleed over time.
+You could go into a coma, or bleed heavily.
 This can be life-threatening.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.